Civil Engineering

 Thesis

 An honors thesis may be completed in one of two ways within CESE.
-It can be completed either as a supplement to the CEE Capstone course or as an independent study under the advisement of a CESE faculty member (Thesis Director).
+It can be completed either as a supplement to the CEE Capstone course or as an independent study, separate from capstone, under the advisement of a CESE faculty member (Thesis Director).
 The thesis can be in any civil engineering area such as environmental, geotechnical, hydrosystems, structures, sustainability, transportation, or another closely related area.

-• Capstone: Upon approval, the thesis may be completed as part of the student’s CEE capstone project (CEE 486).
+- Capstone: Upon approval, the thesis may be completed as part of the student’s CEE capstone project courses.
 This would be conducted as part of the standard capstone experience.
 In most cases, the Thesis Director will be the advisor for the Capstone Project.
 Students must do something extra for their project, such as more extensive literature review, additional experiments, additional analysis, or a discussion of the social/economic/environmental impact of their project.

-• Independent Study: The thesis is an independent project performed under the mentorship of a CESE faculty member.
+- Independent Study: The thesis is an independent project performed under the mentorship of a CESE faculty member with CEE 492/493.

 Academic Preparation